CamelJohn/react-vite-mcp/roadmap.md

 ---

 _This roadmap is intended as a guide for iterative development of the MCP library, with a focus on LLM consumption and automation._

+# Suggested Roadmap Extensions

+## 1. Testing Integration

+Add a basic test framework setup (e.g., Vitest, Jest, or React Testing Library).

+Scaffold unit tests automatically when generating a new feature or context.

+Include example tests for contexts, components, and hooks.

+## 2. Granular Code Scaffolding

+Allow scaffolding hooks (useState, useEffect, custom hooks) into a component.

+Support injecting specific utilities or imports into existing components automatically.

+Option to scaffold component + hook + test in one command.

+## 3. Advanced Feature Generation

+Generate multiple features at once, possibly with dependencies between them.

+Support nested contexts or wrappers automatically in main.tsx or other entry points.

+Optionally auto-generate TypeScript types/interfaces for props, context, or hooks.

+## 4. Linting / Formatting / CI

+Include auto-formatting (Prettier) and linting (ESLint) integration in scaffolded code.

+Optionally generate GitHub Actions workflow for testing, building, and linting the project.

+## 5. Persistent Project Metadata

+Store generated features, contexts, and hooks in a JSON/SQLite file so Claude CLI doesn’t need to pass all args every time.

+Allow queries like: list contexts, list features, add hook to <component> without manual path input.